Just25ine/Just25ine.github.io/Merging-Data-Frames.md

 As an example of how the multilevel index makes data selection easy, it allows us to take each subject's data from the full dataset and display it as shown below.
-So, instead of having two different data sets, we have one data set with all the data, which can sectioned to indivdiual data.
+So, instead of having two different data sets, we have one data set with all the data, which can be sectioned to indivdiual data.

 ```python